MxNl/klibiwinds/README.md

 -   one column with the name `well_id` containing an identifier for the observation well
 -   one column with the name `climate_model_name` containing an identifier for the climate model.
-Note: historical (not predicted) data has the value “historical” in this column
+Note: observed (not predicted) data has the value “observed” in this column
 -   one column with the name `date` containing the dates
 -   one column with the name `gwl` containing the groundwater levels